 My tests include challenging vacuum cleaners with mud and light debris – aka Rice Krispies – together with the normal dust and accumulations of a busy, pet-containing home.
 On carpet, the Vax ONEPWR Blade 4 was a true champ, lifting all the light stuff it was faced with in one efficient move, and doing the same job with mud.
 I found the on-board lights aided my task, too, as I didn’t have a problem spotting what I needed to tackle.

 The battery of the machine promises a run time of 45 minutes when it’s fully charged, and the latter takes three hours.
-I definitely felt like I got plenty of cleaning done for my charge, and even though I was making the cleaner work very hard.
+I definitely felt like I got plenty of cleaning done for my charge, even though I was making the cleaner work hard.
 As with the Vax ONEPWR Blade 3, you can avail yourself of a second battery (see below) if you find your cleaning takes longer than this and you like to get it done in one fell swoop.

 As I mentioned above, the textile tool – combined with the handheld – was a winner at removing accumulated fur from upholstery, so this is a machine pet owners will like.